Bill On The Road

 16. Little Rock, Arkansas

-Little Rock should be on your radar for a good mix of history, dining, and outdoor adventure!
+Little Rock should be on your radar when looking for fun road trips from Nashville.
+The town has a good mix of history, dining, and outdoor adventure!
 Arkansas’ largest city is surrounded by beautiful scenery and a short drive from outstanding state parks.
 In the city limits, Little Rock has become one of the most popular foodie hot spots in the south with new restaurants popping up all the time.
 Visit America’s only purse museum in the South Main neighborhood, or take a stroll along the riverfront and check out loads of fun statues along the way.
 See the Clinton Presidential Library, Museum of Discovery, and grab some fresh produce at Little Rock’s River Market on a Saturday morning.

 Travel Time: 5 h 6m / 349 miles